openid/eKYC-IDA/openid-connect-4-identity-assurance.md

    * reduced mandatory requirement for essiental fields like `trust_framework`
    * integrated source into single md file
    * fixed typos
+   * removed JSON schema from draft and added reference to JSON schema file instead

    -08